 An individual who consumes a large quantity of bath salts in one go or over a short period of time, may develop serious side effects.
 Conversely, chronic use of the drug causes intense cravings.
 However, all these effects can be avoided if an individual addicted to bath salts undergoes a comprehensive substance abuse treatment program at a credible behavioral health center.

 When a short- or long-term user of bath salts abstains from using the drug, they may experience severe withdrawal symptoms.
 Some common withdrawal symptoms include:

 Before any addiction treatment program is undertaken, it is important that the body is rid of the accumulated toxins through a detox.
-Detox at Invictus Health Group is done under the close supervision of our medical team to ensure patient safety and effective management of withdrawal symptoms.
+Detox at Invictus Health Group is done through our partners and under the close supervision of their medical team to ensure patient safety and effective management of withdrawal symptoms.

 Invictus Health Group is an established name in the field of treatment services for mental illnesses, addiction, co-occurring disorders, and behavioral conditions.
-We are known for offering superior treatment and patient services for all kinds of drug recovery programs.
+We are known for partnering with treatment center whom offer superior treatment and patient services for all kinds of drug recovery programs.
 Other reasons for choosing the Invictus Health Group include:

 Substance abuse is a complex brain disease, the treatment of which requires a multi-faceted approach.
 For more information about our drug addiction treatment programs, talk to our admission specialist available 24/7 on our helpline 866-548-0190.
 You can also chat online with a representative for further assistance.

 Most Insurance Plans Accepted.
 Call Now for a Free Confidential Insurance Verification.